mag1yar/zustand-context/README.md

   {
     name: 'FishStore',
     strict: false, // Don't throw if Provider is missing
+    defaultState: {
+      fishes: 3,
+      addFish: () => console.warn('Provider not found, using default value'),
-    defaultState: { fishes: 3 }, // Used when no Provider is found
+    }, // Used when no Provider is found
   },
 );